drcapybara/DP-DGA/README.md

 ## Future Work

 Differentially-private stochastic gradient descent alters the procedure by which queries are made over a dataset at the cost of performance enhancements when performed in a non-private training setting.
 Future work remains to demonstrate the viability of vectorized approaches to the differentially private training process such that parallel hardware can be leveraged.

+## Publications

+This work appears in the publication titled "Secure Multi-Party Computation and Differential Privacy Applied to DGA Detection" which is submitted for preprint and currently under review.